 Let’s have a look at those runs you love to take.
 There are products on the market that let you pound the pavement or fly over the fields with your dog safely by your side.
 Obviously, your dog has to want and be capable of running with you.
 Your Dachshund with his shorter legs might be wishing he was elsewhere while you are feeling the burn.
 Your sedate, stoic Bulldog might refuse to be dragged even a few yards if your speed is not to his liking.

-If your precious pooch is up for it, what should you consider when looking for the perfect lead (do not use a retractable lead) to take your dog for a jog?
+If your precious dog is up for it, what should you consider when looking for the best running lead (do not use a retractable lead) to take your dog for a jog.
 You probably choose your exercise outfits carefully looking for style and functionality.
-The same should apply to your doggie running lead.
+The same should apply to your dog lead for running.